vtablas001/Deep-Learning-Linear-Algebra/README.md

 # Deep Learning Linear Algebra

-As I study Deep Learning from scratch, I wanted to create this repo to annotate in a well-structured fashion the basics, as it is super useful when coding the math later in assignment.
-This serves as a personal reference for bridging the gap between raw data tensors and formal algebraic operations.
+As I study Deep Learning from scratch, I wanted to create this repo to annotate in a well-structured fashion the basics, as it is super useful when coding the math later in assignments.

 ## 1. The Image-to-Matrix Bridge
 Since I am primarily working with computer vision, data in the form of images typically enters the system as a 4D tensor: